moebiusmania/subs-tracker/README.md

 - Edit & delete entries
 - Manage currencies (_both per-entry and globally_)
+- Highlight/prioritize items that are close to expire (_within 30 days from the given expiration date_)
+- Push Notifications?
+- "Help/How it works" screen
 - Localization, maybe...
 - PWA (_install in your homescreen and works offline_)
 - (_still undecided_) Signup/signin + Backend to sync data on multiple devices.
 As I said above if this will happen it will not be mandatory.